LPGA reschedules Senior Women's Open for Brooklawn Country Club to August '21

-The Ladies Professional Golf Association (LPGA) has rescheduled the 3rd U.S. Senior Women’s Open Championship for Fairfield’s Brooklawn Country Club to Aug.
+U.S. Golf Association (USGA) has rescheduled the 3rd U.S. Senior Women’s Open Championship for Fairfield’s Brooklawn Country Club to Aug.
 19-22, 2021.

 This will be the third USGA Open championship and fifth overall USGA championship hosted by Brooklawn.